 • Add cold diced butter and pulse the mixture until coarse crumbs form with some pea-sized pieces then stop mixing.
 Mixture should remain dry and powdery.

 • Add 7 Tbsp ice water and pulse just until moist clumps or small balls form.
 Press a piece of dough between your finger tips and if the dough sticks together, you have added enough water.
 If not, add more water a teaspoon full at a time.
-Be careful not to add too much water or the dough will be sticky and difficult to roll out.
+Be careful not to add too much water or overmix as this can make the dough sticky and difficult to roll out.

-• Transfer dough to a clean work surface, and gather dough together into a ball (it should not be smooth and DO NOT knead the dough).
+• Transfer dough to a clean work surface, and gather dough together into a ball – Fold/knead the dough over itself just enough for it to hold together.
+It should not be smooth and DO NOT overmix.
 Divide dough in half and flatten to form 2 disks.
 Cover with plastic wrap and refrigerate 1 hour before using in recipes that call for pie crust.

 Nutrition Per Serving